 Hyssop is a small semi-evergreen subshrub up to 24″ tall native to southern Europe, the Middle East, and the area around the Caspian sea but has naturalized in parts of the US.
 It is a member of the deadnettle family, Laminaceae, that also includes mint, basil, and beebalm.
 Plants have a woody base and a number of many branched upright square stems carrying shinny, dark green, lanceolate leaves that are toothed, stalkless, aromatic and up to 1″ long.
 The 2-lipped, tubular, fragrant flowers are blue to violet and have protruding stamens.
 They appear in whorls on terminal spikes from mid- to late summer and are attractive to bees, butterflies and hummingbirds.
 For centuries hyssop has been used as a medicinal, culinary and ornamental herb, and its volatile oil is used in some liqueurs including Benedictine and Chartreuse.
 Hyssop is an attractive plant for a border, a knotgarden, herb, butterfly, bird, or rock garden.
 The genus name, Hyssoppus, is the classical name for this herb adapted from the Semitic plant name, ezob.
-The specific epithet, officinalis, is derived from the Latin word officina meaning workshop and is the usual epithet for medicinal plants.
+The specific epithet, officinalis, is the Latin word meaning belonging to an officina, the storeroom of a monastery, where medicines and other necessaries were kept, and refers to the medicinal use of the plant.

 Type: Herbaceous perennial